IIT Madras: BS Degree in Electronic Systems (ES)

 IITM launched the 4-yr BS undergrad degree in Electronic Systems (ES) in March 2023 to meet the significant and growing demand for skilled graduates in the electronics and embedded systems sector in India.
 This programme would also run in hybrid mode.
-The faculty coordinators of this dept. include Dr Aniruddhan and Dr Boby George from Dept. of Electrical Engineering at IITM.
+The faculty coordinators of this department include Dr Aniruddhan and Dr Boby George from the Department of Electrical Engineering at IITM.

 Students need to have Physics and Maths in class 12 as mandatory requirements to apply for the degree.
-Students can apply through JEE channel or their own entrance or qualifier examination.
+Students can apply through the JEE channel or their own entrance or qualifier examination.

-Unlike the BS in DSA which follows a tri-mester curriculum, this will follow a semester system (2 semesters per year) with the same concept of 2 in-centre quizzes and End term exam in each semester.

-Keeping in line with the new NEP, IITM has provided a flexibility to exit earlier with a Foundation Certificate or Diploma.
+Unlike the BS in DSA, which follows a trimester curriculum, this will follow a semester system (2 semesters per year) with the same concept of 2 in-centre quizzes and an end-term exam in each semester.
+Keeping in line with the new NEP, IITM has provided the flexibility to exit earlier with a Foundation Certificate or Diploma.
 However, one needs to complete 142 credits to achieve the BS degree in ES.